datascience-course/2016-website/index.md

 <a href="http://www.nytimes.com/interactive/2016/03/30/upshot/trump-clinton-delegate-calculator.html">How the delegate race could unfold</a>
 </div>

-The amount and complexity of information produced in science, engineering, business, and everyday human activity is increasing at staggering rates.
-The goal of this course is to expose you to methods and techniques that increase the understanding of complex data.
+The amount and complexity of information produced in science, engineering, business, and everyday human activity are increasing at a staggering rate.
+The goal of this course is to expose you to methods and techniques for analyzing and understanding complex data.
 Data Science is at the intersection of statistics, computer science, and a domain science.

 In this course you will learn about the former two: statistics and computer science.
 The methods you learn about and the tools will get to know will help you do data analysis in your domain.